 A BELSIZE Lane shop owner suspects that Eastern European thieves, armed with devices which allow them to unlock car doors, are back in north London.

-The alarm was first raised in the Ham&High in November 2009 when BMW drivers in the area reported a string can i buy lexapro in spain of copy cat thefts.
+The alarm was first raised in the Ham&High in November 2009 when BMW drivers in the area reported a string of copy cat thefts.

 The victims, all from Hampstead and Highgate, were convinced the thieves had used special technology to open their vehicle doors, just as a legitimate car key would.

 After this initial spate, the break-ins appeared to drop off, but this week Shiraz Alidina warned that the trend had started again.

 The shopkeeper, who runs Late Nite Extra newsagents in Belsize Lane, told how he and his three neighbours all had their luxury cars broken into this month.